Eraldo Çinari: Club career

-Çinari made his debut for the Vllaznia Shkodër team on 7 December 2014 against Elbasani in a 4–1 away win at the age of 18, and he has been a first team member ever since.
+Çinari made his debut for the Vllaznia on 7 December 2014 against Elbasani in a 4–1 away win at the age of 18, and he has been a first team member ever since.

 He made his 100th Kategoria Superiore appearance on 15 April 2018 in the 2–0 loss to fellow relegation strugglers Teuta.

+In June 2021, Çinari joined Samsunspor in the TFF 1.
+League, signing a three-year deal.

+On 24 August 2025, Çinari joined Saudi First Division League club Al-Jabalain.

 International career

 On 24 March 2018, Çinari received his first call-up to the Albania under-21 squad as a replacement of Keidi Bare for the 2019 UEFA European Under-21 Championship qualification match versus Slovakia.
 He started the match three days later and played full-90 minutes as Albania lost 4–1 at Štadión pod Dubňom, decreasing their chances to qualify.